 - No costs for listing and selling

 - No personal calls/emails at home

 - Pay less sales tax on your new car

 - Negotiate directly with buyers

 - Usually get more for your car (about 15-25% more)

 Your decision may ultimately come down to whether you have the time or inclination to do the selling yourself, or whether you prefer the convenience of letting someone else handle the process.

-Another option is to get an instant offer from AutoTrader.com, which can be redeemed immediately at a participating local dealer, often with no new car purchase required.
+Another option is to get a Kelley Blue BookSM Instant Cash Offer, which can be redeemed immediately at a participating local dealer, often with no new car purchase required.
 The online offer can serve as a starting point for the price you can get for your car today.
 It's a great option that just gives you more information about the value of your car.
 And there's no obligation once you receive an offer.